SamCullin/SamCullin.github.io/resume.md

 ## Outside of Work

-When not tinkering with ESP32 home automations or playing mechanic, I'm outdoors—camping, 4WDing, or relearning rock climbing.
+When I'm not pushing AI into places it probably shouldn't be or playing mechanic, I'm outdoors—camping, 4WDing, or relearning rock climbing.
 I experiment with cooking, diving into the science of food's effects on body and mind.
 I also enjoy deep chats with my partner about psychology and human behavior.
 Whether debugging systems or exploring the human brain, I’m fascinated by what makes things tick.

 [ats-info]: # ([INFO] Growth Mindset, Continuous Learning, Curious, Problem Solving, Data Driven Decisions)